 What guidelines do I have to follow when raising the puppy or dog?

-1. The family needs to feed one of the Premium Dog Foods.
+1. The family needs to feed one of the Premium Dog Foods we require.
 The family must keep their dog on NuVet Vitamins.
 We are advocates of healthy nutrition for our dogs, and for feeding foods that will not cause health issues down the road.

 2. We ask the family to avoid all chemicals unless necessary.